 Knight Templar: Thranduil sees himself as always righteous, and won't change his mind no matter how seemingly heinous his actions become.

 The Oathbreaker: How the Dwarves see him.
 From their point of view, Thranduil was Thrór's vassal (he did, after all, pay tribute), regardless of how chilly their relationship seems to have been.
 Due to that relationship, Thranduil was obligated to defend Thrór from all his enemies, including Smaug, and regardless of whether victory was likely or even possible.
-Which is why Thorin repeatedly insists than Thranduil betrayed both his father and grandfather.
+Which is why Thorin repeatedly insists that Thranduil betrayed both his father and grandfather.

 Playing Gertrude: A male example.
 Lee Pace is actually two years younger than Orlando Bloom.
 Although elves age differently to humans, Thranduil would still potentially be a few thousand years older than Legolas.